eddiepykosh/electronic-session-manager/README.md

-**Still in very active development and was primarily written by Cursor.
-Not everything the AI made has been reviewed yet so this is considered unstable and some features might not work.
-Use AI responsibly kids.**

 # Electronic Session Manager

 A modern Electron-based desktop application for managing AWS EC2 instances through the AWS CLI Session Manager plugin.